 I realized I wasn’t a good leader because I didn’t always involve all my members in the event planning.
-I tend to have my own thoughts in my mind that I unconsciously executed on my own without communicating them to my members.
+I tend to have my own thoughts that I unconsciously executed on my own without communicating them to my members.
 As I wanted to improve and prove to myself that I could do better, it compelled me to run for president in my new school.
-I organized a few events and one of them includes a Halloween event for the school.
-Starting from the beginning, I made sure that I wanted to organize the event differently than I did before.
-I began with distributing the tasks based on the willingness and skill set of each member, especially coordinating them to ensure that each task was explained thoroughly.
-I also paid extra attention to the teachers and head of school’s opinions towards the event proposal to avoid any kind of miscommunication by consulting with them every time there is progress or changes on the proposal and planning.
+I organized a few events and one of them was a Halloween event for the school.
+From the beginning, I made sure to organize the event differently than I did before.
+I began with distributing tasks based on each member’s willingness and skill set, especially coordinating them to ensure that each task was explained thoroughly.
+I also paid extra attention to consult with the teachers and head of school for their opinions in every progress or change on the proposal and planning to avoid any miscommunication.
 The role and support of each of the members contributed to the productivity and success of the event with effective work distribution and no last-minute changes like the End-of-Year event.
 I felt that it empowered my members to acquire and develop skills like collaboration, communication, and time management.
-I could see a greater efficiency as none of my members were left out which was a huge improvement from how I used to lead in my previous school.
-Therefore, an important lesson I learned is that everything takes experience and it includes learning to become a leader who respects, listens, delegates, and communicates well with their members.
+I could see greater efficiency as none of my members were left out which was a huge improvement from how I used to lead in my previous school.
+An important lesson I learned is that everything takes experience; it includes learning to become a leader who respects, listens, delegates, and communicates well with their members.

+Notes:

+I really like how the second part of the essay directly addresses the prompt.
+Nice experience!
+I think proofreading it one more time would help to polish the flow and make it more concise.

+The first part of the prompt, though, asks you to ‘briefly describe’ an event.
+You’ve written a good story, however to keep it within character limit, you need to be very direct and concise.
+It’s also important to consider how the first part of the prompt ties into the second part.
+The reader would need to know exactly what happened that lead you to the reflection on the second part.
+It’s okay to not be as descriptive with your story (less visual/sensory descriptions and dialogue).

 We strive to create a rich and varied educational environment by admitting students with a wide range of: (1500 characters)